fn-tfe16-g4/progit2/CONTRIBUTING.md

 ## Translations

-If you would like to contribute to translating Pro Git into your language, take a look at [TRANSLATING.md](TRANSLATING.md).
+If you would like to contribute to translating Noob Git into your language, take a look at [TRANSLATING.md](TRANSLATING.md).